General Privacy Notice

 processing is very widely defined and includes any activity that involves the data.
 It includes obtaining, recording or holding the data, or carrying out any operation or set of operations on the data, including organising, amending, retrieving, using, disclosing, erasing, deleting or destroying it.
 Processing can also include transferring personal data to third parties, listening to a recorded message (e.g. on voicemail) or viewing personal data on a screen or in a paper document which forms part of a structured filing system.
 Viewing of clear, moving or stills images of living individuals is also a processing activity.

-special category data (as identified in the GDPR) includes information about a person’s:
+special category data (as identified in the UK GDPR) includes information about a person’s:

 - Racial or ethnic origin;